vikrantwaje/Programmable_logic_design/README.md

                  Anay Gondhalekar</h6>
 <h3>Evaluation of Altera DE-1 SOC and Xilinx Pynq Z1</h3>
 -Designed Real time Clock to display time on on seven segment leds of Altera DE1-SOC.
 The design included modules such as clock divider, counters written in VHDL.
-- Developed Morse code generator for DE-1 SOC using Quartus Prime FPGA development environment
+<br>- Developed Morse code generator for DE-1 SOC using Quartus Prime FPGA development environment
-- Evaluated the Pynq Z1 board by using the on board switches to blink various LED's on board using python on Jupyter Notebook online IDE
+<br>- Evaluated the Pynq Z1 board by using the on board switches to blink various LED's on board using
+python on Jupyter Notebook online IDE